blakejakopovic/TestDrive/README.md

 A **real-time dashboard for visualising Arduino** and micro-controller inner workings.
 Great for **tinkering**, **robotics**, **sensor monitoring**, and more.

 **!!
 Please be aware that this is an early release.
-Things may break.**
+Things may break.
+APIs may change.
+I may look silly.**

 ## How it works
 Mission Control uses the [TestDrive Arduino](#) library to help you send your sensor and related data to the dashboard, using an extension of the popular [Firmata Protocol](http://firmata.org/wiki/Main_Page).